 October 7, 2016

-Enhanced strength, speed and durability.
-He is trained and well-versed in a multitude of fighting techniques and combat strategies.
-His skin is resistant to extreme conditions such as cold, heat and high pressure.
-He has an accelerated metabolism, a healing factor, and possesses special glands that emit regulatory enzymes that keep his bodily systems perfectly balanced at all times.
+Enhanced strength, speed, and durability.
+He is trained, and well-versed in a multitude of fighting techniques and combat strategies.
+His skin is resistant to extreme conditions, such as cold, heat, and high pressure.
+He has an accelerated metabolism, a healing factor, and possesses special glands, which emit regulatory enzymes that keep his bodily systems perfectly balanced at all times.
 His signature Noble-fist attack is rumored to exert enough force to shatter a planet.
-Weapons: Monster hide cloak, monster bone staff
+Weapons: monster hide cloak, monster bone staff.

 My name was Captain Noble.
 I was a superhero who worked for the US government before becoming lost at space.
 After being consumed by the universe, I am now Cosmic Noble, and this is an excerpt from my new journal.

 It has been 226 days, since I was separated from Shuttershock while fighting Fata Morgana on some unknown planet.
 She divided us by creating a split vortex, that sent us in separate directions.
 I know not if he has fallen to the Wormhole Witch or if he emerged victorious, and if he did win, if he ever was able to return home.
 I do know that since we were split up, I have been utterly lost in space.
 It was not until after a little over seven months of suffering, battling, scrapping, hoping, praying, and wishing that I would find a way home, that true hope graced my presence.